 • “Teacher as Researcher?
 Navigating the Dual Roles of Teacher and Researcher in the Classroom,” (2011), presented for Purdue University’s 5th Annual Graduate Student Educational Research Symposium (AGSERS).

 • “Teaching in a Third Space: Eliminating the Mind/Body Dichotomy in the Classroom” (2010), presented for National Conference of Teachers of English.

 • “Think Before You Speak Write” (2008) on the connection between critical thinking and writing, co-presented for Olivet’s Professional Development Day for Teachers.

 She is a member of NCTE (National Council of Teachers of English), IRA (International Reading Association) and IATE (Illinois Association of Teachers of English).

-Finding Professor Schurman with a book in her hand probably wouldn’t be surprising.
+Finding Dr. Schurman with a book in her hand probably wouldn’t be surprising.
 For fresh air and exercise, she enjoys the outdoors, especially running, biking and camping.

 She and her husband, Jeff, have three children: a son, Ethan, and two daughters, Farrah and Faith.